mohammad-vito/cache-db/README.md

 Improvements:
 - If the system encounters excessive lock contention, we can shard the data map into multiple smaller maps, locking only the shard in use.

+How to run the project:
+ 1. create a .env file based on .env.sample
+ 2. docker compose up